-Learn how to reverse stall park to pass your road test - watch the video.
+Learn how to reverse stall park to pass your driver's test.

 Hi there smart drivers.

 Talking to you today about how to reverse stall park between cones for the purposes of passing a road test.

 Hi there smart drivers, Rick with Smart Drive Test talking to you today about how to reverse stall park between cones for the purposes of passing a road test.

 Now, I'll put the video up in the corner here for exercises that you can do to learn where your vehicle is in space and place.

 And learn mastery of the primary controls, the steering wheel, the throttle, and the brake for those of you driving automatics.

 For those of you driving manuals it'll also be clutch control, which will improve and the exercises in the learn to drive video plus this exercise of reverse stall parking between cones is going to improve your overall driving.